PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 1. Create an update payload file:

-    - **For an application**: Make a TAR file containing the `.ipk` files for the applications to update.
+    - **For an application**: Make a tar file containing the `.ipk` files for the applications to update.

-        Note that the `.ipk` files must be in the TAR 's root directory, not a subdirectory.
+        Note that the `.ipk` files must be in the tar 's root directory, not a subdirectory.

         For example, to create an update payload file at `/tmp/payload.tar` containing an `.ipk` file with the path `/home/user01/my_app.ipk`, run: